Using SQL databases

 It's often useful to be able to connect to the database from outside the backend application.
 For example for scripts, ad-hoc querying, or dumping data for analysis.

-The Encore CLI comes with built-in support for this:
+Encore's CLI comes with built-in support for connecting to databases:

-to open a psql shell to the database for<service-name>
+opens a psql shell to the database named<database-name>

 in the given environment.
 Leaving out--env

-to create a local proxy that forwards any incoming connection to the database in the given environment.
+sets up a local proxy that forwards any incoming connection to the databases in the specified environment.
 Leaving out--env

 defaults to the local development environment.